keefecn/technical-share/软件可复用/framework.框架/CNCF云原生框架分析.md

     import    Create a new filesystem image from the contents of a tarball info      Display system-wide information
-    inspect   Return low-level information on a container or image kil*      Kill a running container
+    inspect   Return low-level information on a container or image kill      Kill a running container
     load      Load an image from a tar archive logi*     Register or log in to a Docker registry server logout    Log out from a Docker registry server